nafidurmus/forgetmenot/README.md

 # forgetmenot

 General Data Protection Regulation ([GDPR](https://gdpr-info.eu/art-17-gdpr/)) states that users have *"the right to be forgotten"*.
-Blockchain will have none of this :fu:.
+Blockchain will have none of this.
 This repo serves as a practical example of why you have to think twice when putting data on the blockchain.
 I will later expand on this idea to show how this property of blockchain could be leveraged to reduce transaction costs in smart-contracts.

 ## requirements to run this :sob:
 * A browser with [metamask](https://metamask.io/) (Chrome, Firefox, Opera or Brave)